 Situational awareness is key to reducing inefficiencies around your locum provider.
 To get the most value from their time, take note of the areas that need the most help and come up with a plan that organically includes your temporary physician.

-By eliminating delays in communication and information transfer, you’ll not only set up your current locum physicians and permanent staff for success, but you’ll also create a clear path to success for future employees.
+By eliminating delays in communication and information transfer, you’ll not only set up your current locum physicians and permanent staff for success, you’ll also create a clear path to success for future employees.

 Identify an individual within your organization who can be a “go-to” resource to support your locum provider with any questions related to processes, location of resources, or questions related to the local community.